Encoding/decoding model of communication: Definition

 The encoding of a message is the production of the message.
-It is a system of coded meanings, and in order to create that, the sender needs to understand how the word is comprehensible to the members of the audience.

-In the process of encoding, the sender (i.e. encoder) uses verbal (e.g. words, signs, images, video) and non-verbal (e.g. body language, hand gestures, face expressions) symbols for which he or she believes the receiver (that is, the decoder) will understand.
+It is a system of coded meanings, and in order to create that, the sender needs to understand how verbal (e.g. words, signs, images, video) and non-verbal (e.g. body language, hand gestures, face expressions) symbols for which he or she believes the receiver (that is, the decoder) will understand.
 The symbols can be words and numbers, images, face expressions, signals and/or actions.
 It is very important how a message will be encoded; it partially depends on the purpose of the message.

 The decoding of a message is how an audience member is able to understand, and interpret the message.
 It is a process of interpretation and translation of coded information into a comprehensible form.
 The audience is trying to reconstruct the idea by giving meanings to symbols and by interpreting messages as a whole.
 Effective communication is accomplished only when the message is received and understood in the intended way.
 However, it is still possible for the message recipient to understand a message in a completely different way from what the encoder was trying to convey.
 This is when "distortions" or "misunderstandings" rise from "lack of equivalence" between the two sides in communicative exchange.